Stable high-order cubature formulas for experimental data: Numerical Results

-Furthermore, three different types of data points are considered: (1) equidistant points, which are fully deterministic; (2) uniformly distributed points, which are fully random; and (3) Halton points \cite{halton1960efficiency}, which are quasi-random and belong to the family of so-called \emph{low discrepancy sequences}.\footnote{The Halton points generalize the one-dimensional van der Corput points; see \cite[Erste Mitteilung]{van1935verteilungsfunktionen} or \cite{kuipers2012uniform}.} Such points are developed to minimize the upper bound provided by the Koksma--Hlawak theorem \cite{hlawka1961funktionen,niederreiter1992random} and yield the rate of convergence of the MC method to increase from $1/2$ to essentially $1$; see \cite{caflisch1998monte,dick2013high,trefethen2017cubature} and references therein.
+Furthermore, three different types of data points are considered: (1) equidistant points, which are fully deterministic; (2) Random points that are independent and identically distributed (i.\,i.\,d.)\ according to the uniform distribution $\mathcal{U}([-1,1]^q)$; and (3) Halton points \cite{halton1960efficiency}, which are quasi-random and belong to the family of so-called \emph{low discrepancy sequences}.\footnote{The Halton points generalize the one-dimensional van der Corput points; see \cite[Erste Mitteilung]{van1935verteilungsfunktionen} or \cite{kuipers2012uniform}.} Such points are developed to minimize the upper bound provided by the Koksma--Hlawka theorem \cite{hlawka1961funktionen,niederreiter1992random}.
+They yield the rate of convergence of the MC method to increase from $1/2$ to essentially $1$; see \cite{caflisch1998monte,dick2013high,trefethen2017cubature} and references therein.
 An illustration of these points in two dimensions is provided by Figure \ref{fig:points}.
 For the corresponding (hyper-)ball, the subset of points with radius not greater than $1$ is selected.